DeadAlready/node-easy-config/README.md

 The following options are available:

-+ root: *The root directory will default to process.cwd()
-+ folder: *The configuration folder will default to 'config'
++ folder: *The configuration folder will default to process.cwd() + '/config'
-+ production: *The production configuration file name will default to 'config.pro.json'
-+ development: *The development configuration file name will default to 'config.dev.json'
-+ main: *The main configuration file name - this will always be loaded will default to 'config.json'
-+ commandLine: *Whether to load configurations from the command line will default to true
++ cmd: *Whether to load configurations from the command line will default to true
++ envs: *Array of environment names.
+These files will not be loaded by default.
+Will default to ['dev','pro']
-+ env: *Environment for which to load configuration will default to 'development'
++ env: *Environment for which to load configuration will default to 'dev' (this will try to load config.dev.json)
-+ breakOnMain: *Whether to throw an error if failing to load main config file defaults to true
++ type: *String -> file extension to load, defaults to JSON.
+Files are included with require, so js and json files are supported by default.
-+ preConfig: *Object to start extending, defaults to {}
++ pre: *Object to start extending, defaults to {}
-+ ns: *Array or object containing namespaces to load, defaults to false
++ ns: *Boolean whether to append files under ns property

 There are two ways of specifying the options: